information

-The Climate Investment Plan's strategic programs
+The Climate Investment Plan's Strategic Programs (SP)

 Information

-Strategic programs are targeted programs designed with input from community members and subject matter experts.
+Strategic Programs are targeted programs designed with input from community members and subject matter experts.
 These programs are detailed in the Climate Investment Plan and may be implemented through partnerships with nonprofit organizations, government entities, or businesses.
 These programs are selected based on shared City and community priorities, carbon emissions reduction opportunity, timeliness, need, and social impacts.

 SP 1: Clean energy in regulated multifamily affordable housing